4 slices white bread, crusts removed and quartered

 2 egg yolks

-1 medium onion, grated through the largest holes of a box grater
+1 medium onion, grated through the largest holes of a box grater or in food processor

 1/4 tsp. grated nutmeg